WD My Cloud Onboarding

 Redesigning the Out-Of-Box Experience for the WD My Cloud

 When I joined Western Digital, I was asked to look into the out-of-box experience for the consumer end of the WD My Cloud product line.
-At the time the product had lower than expected sales and was receiving poor reviews.
-Customers were letting it be known that the product was hard to setup, and not fulfilling the promise of the “personal cloud”.
+At the time the product's sales were lower than expected and it was receiving poor reviews.
+Customers were displeased with the setup process, and felt that the overall product line did not fulfill the promise of the “personal cloud”.
 That promise began with the out-of-box experience.

-- Lead designer and researcher for out-of-box experience including web-based setup experience and all ecosystem touch points.
+- Lead designer and researcher for out-of-box experience including web-based setup and all ecosystem touch points.

 - Worked closely with mobile designer to ensure consistency in setup experience across mobile apps